bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/index.md

   <dd>To learn how to take advantages of using plurals to avoid errors.</dd>

   <dt>[**Tuples**](./tuples.html)</dt>
-  <dd>To combine and manage compound of objects of multiple types together.</dd>
+  <dd>To combine and manage compounds of objects of multiple types together.</dd>

   <dt>[**Whose**](./whose.html)</dt>
   <dd>To filter lists of values.</dd>

   <dt>[**Parent Types**](./parent-types.html)</dt>
-  <dd>To understand properties inheritance and how to address to an object starting from its child.</dd>
+  <dd>To understand property inheritance and how to address an object starting from its child.</dd>
 </dl>